Cherreads

 Why was he even this aware?
 Because Ethan talked about him too much?
 Because of the tutoring suggestion?
 Or was it something else entirely?

-The afternoon sunlight slanted through the glass panels of the faculty building, tinting the hallway gold.
-Ryan Kene stood outside the lecturer's office, his heart beating faster than it should for something as simple as a meeting.
+The afternoon sunlight slid through the long glass windows of the faculty building, tinting the hallway gold.
+Ryan Kane stood outside the lecturer's office, his heart beating faster than it should for something as simple as a student-lecturer meeting.
 His palms were damp, his shirt clinging slightly to his back.
-After a lecture on Psychology, a general studies course— one of the courses he can't help but wonder what business he has with it, the class rep mentioned that course advisor had requested to see all scholarship students.

 He knocked once.